U.N. vote demands Syria cooperation

 YOUR E-MAIL ALERTS

-UNITED NATIONS (CNN) -- Syria has angrily rejected a U.N.
-Security Council resolution that demands Damascus cooperate fully in the investigation into the killing of Lebanon's former prime minister Rafik Hariri or face "further measures."
+UNITED NATIONS (CNN) -- The U.N.
+Security Council has voted unanimously in favor of a resolution demanding Syria cooperate with a U.N. investigation into the February assassination of former Lebanese Prime Minister Rafik Hariri or face "further action."

 The assassination of Hariri, a veteran Lebanese politician who had become a critic of Syria's military occupation of Lebanon, triggered massive protests that eventually led to Syria's withdrawal from Lebanon.